dh-developer/interview/React/README.md

     ```super(props); // missing from constructor```

-2. The event listener (when assigned via ```addEventListener()```) is not properly scoped because ES2015 doesn’t provide autobinding.
+2. The event listener (when assigned via ```addEventListener()```) is not properly scoped because ES2015 doesn't provide autobinding.
 Therefore we might re-assign clickHandler in the constructor to include the correct binding to this:

     ```this.clickHandler = this.clickHandler.bind(this)```